Meat Joy

 Meat Joy is a 1964 performance piece created by American artist Carolee Schneemann.
 It was performed in Paris, London, and New York City.

 Description

 Meat Joy involves nine participants with designated roles: a central man and central woman, two lateral men and two lateral women, an independent man and independent woman, and a serving man.
-They stage a series of interactions involving painting each others' bodies; rubbing raw chicken, fish, and sausage onto each other; and arranging their bodies in different configurations.
+They stage a series of interactions involving painting each other's bodies; rubbing raw chicken, fish, and sausage onto each other; and arranging their bodies in different configurations.
 It lasts sixty to eighty minutes, depending on how long its improvised sections take.